Cocaine Withdrawal Symptoms: Awareness Prevents Relapse

 According to the University of Maryland Center for Substance Abuse Research (CESAR), crack is significantly more powerful and addictive than cocaine.
 It is the most potent form of cocaine and also the riskiest.
 Tolerance to and dependence on crack develop very quickly and abuse turns to addiction faster.

 Crack cocaine profoundly impacts the brain’s reward and punishment system.
 So crack cocaine withdrawal symptoms set in quickly after the last dose.
 The symptoms are similar to what cocaine users usually experience during the abstinence period.
 But in the case of crack cocaine withdrawal, the symptoms may be more severe.
 According to CESAR, depending on the severity of the addiction, some users may also develop psychosis, a condition that is characterized by feelings of suspicion, paranoia, and hostile behavioral tendencies.
-By the way, the beginning of withdrawals depends on how long does cocaine stay in your system.
+By the way, the beginning of withdrawals depends on how long does cocaine stay in one’s system.

 Like cocaine, crack cocaine withdrawal symptoms also manifest in multiple phases.